kwame-mintah/java-11-text-based-adventure-bandit-game/README.md

 Wild West similar to that of Oregon Trail.

-This group project was created originally in 2018 and was version controlled under one of my other accounts -- which has since been deleted.
+This group project was created originally in 2018 and was version controlled under one of my other accounts -- which has since been deleted[^1].
 Code from the master branch has been pushed to my *main* account now and some minor tidy up performed and will be archived publicly.

 ## Team Members